andrunix/dotfiles/emacs/README.md

+# Emacs Config Notes

-# Emacs just works so well on Unix systems.
+Emacs just works so well on Unix systems.
 On Windows, it works but not as easily.
 You have to fiddle with stuff.

 ## Windows 7
 At work, I have to run Windows 7 and my HOME directory is set to F:.